mixi-sb/RxPanModal/README.md

 )
 ```

+### Dissmiss all presented pan modals.

+Sometimes, if you want to dismiss all presented pan modals, just invoke `RxPanModal.dismissAll()` from anywhere.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.